 There is also some evidence that maternal aluminum exposure during pregnancy will worsen health outcomes for the child.
 Animal studies have demonstrated that when an expecting mother is exposed to this metal, it causes malformations, disrupted development of many kinds, and failure to grow properly.
 It may also significantly delay puberty.

-High presence of aluminum in some baby formulas is an established fact.
+We know that there is a high presence of aluminum in some baby formulas.
 However, the medical community does not currently seem to accept it as scientifically proven that the metal content of formula may harm the baby who consumes it.
 This is because there have not been enough large-scale studies.